puspakirana/WebChatApplication/README.md

 # WebChatApplication
-A web-based chatting application
+A web-based chatting application.
+Users need to make an account to be able to text to each other using the web app.

-Please build the database first before run the project.
+Project is built using PHP, HTML, CSS, and JavaScript.

-This project is a development from a source code.
+Database: phpmyadmin
-Source code: Coding Cafe (Youtube)
+Required softwares: XAMPP, browser